-We note that cash TVMs are present at all but a handful of stations.
-Where there is no alternative cash retail option at the station, many of these passengers will have to purchase onboard the train or at their destination.
-This risks a worsening of the customer experience for these passengers, potentially lost industry revenue and potentially worsening punctuality if the guard is required to sell tickets rather than standing by to open doors.
+Where there is no alternative cash retail option at the station, it can be expected many of these passengers currently using the ticket office would in future have to purchase onboard the train or at their destination.
+This risks a worsening of the customer experience for these passengers, potentially lost industry revenue and potentially worsening punctuality if the guard is required to sell more tickets rather than standing by to open doors.

-- Have you made any specific assessment of the ability of TVMs to cope with the increase in cash, especially at stations where there is a higher than average use of cash to purchase tickets? - If a person cannot pay by cash what arrangements will exist to enable them to travel?
-And will there be clear signage at the station to inform passengers about this? - How will passengers with cash be able to buy the products listed above in relation to TVMs (page 4)?
+- Have you considered providing cash TVMs at more stations? - Where cash TVMs are available, have you made any specific assessment of the ability of these TVMs to cope with the increase in cash, especially at stations where there is a higher than average use of cash to purchase tickets? - If a person cannot pay by cash what arrangements will exist to enable them to travel?
+And will there be clear signage at the station to inform passengers about this? - How will passengers paying with cash be able to access the full range of products listed above (in relation to TVMs on page 3)? - Disabled passengers may be more likely to use cash when purchasing tickets.
+Are all cash TVMs at accessible (step-free) locations in the station?